 Our Second Family

-Our first sponsorship experience has gone very well (see below).
+Our first sponsorship experience went very well (see below).
 So we want to build on that.
 We're partnering with Nahed, her family and others in the Guelph-area Syrian community

-Emad and Suzan Al Housarya come from Homs, a city that was about the size of Hamilton.
-Emad has worked as a chef and Suzan as a homemaker.
+Emad and Suzan come from Homs, a city that was about the size of Hamilton.

 When the Syrian civil war began, Homs became a battleground.
 Five from their extended family were killed by government forces.
 They were forced to flee to Jordan.

 Jordan is a small country.
 It has welcomed more than 1.2 refugees from Syria!
-Still, their long-term security in Jordan is uncertain.
-For instance, they are not legally allowed to work.
+Still, their long-term security in Jordan was uncertain.
+For instance, they were not legally allowed to work.

 Emad has family in our area, making it an ideal place for them to live.